acmumn/website/content/room.md

 There are no hard-and-fast rules on what activities are allowed when, but this is more-or-less representative.
 Some days the room lights might be off, some days the space might be taken over by a study group preparing for an upcoming final, and some days we might be watching Westworld at one in the morning.

 We strive to make our room an inclusive and friendly space, so we don't allow racism, homophobia, or other hate speech at any time of day.
-There are a few other important rules posted around the space, and available in our bylaws.
+There are a few other important rules posted around the space, and available in our [constitution](/static/constitution.pdf), [bylaws](/static/bylaws.pdf), and [rules](/static/rules.pdf).

 In general, **membership is not required to use the room** if someone is already in there.
 However membership (and an active UMN UCard) is required for the following:
  - Checking out assets from our hardware lab